ikariscraft/ikariscraft.github.io/README.md

 # Portfolio of Aneth Michelle Tamariz Moreno ༘⋆🌷
 This is a portfolio created as evidence of the Tecnolochicas PRO bootcamp.
 The design is responsive and adaptable to different screen sizes.

+── .✦ This site is published at [GitHub Pages](https://fairyofshampoo.github.io)

 ## Description 💭₊˚
-The website is built using HTML, CSS, Javascript and Bootstrap to provide a responsive structure and style.
+The website is built using `HTML`, `CSS`, `Javascript` and `Bootstrap` to provide a responsive structure and style.
 It includes sections about me, skills, projects, testimonials, and a contact form.

 ***